Pauline Mallinckrodt: Life

 On 25 April 1881 she caught a chill and a fever as her condition grew worse - her sisters confined her to bed but she preferred to rest on a sofa.
 The fever increased and she became restless in the night.
 Mallinckrodt died from pneumonia on 30 April 1881 at 9:00am in Paderborn.
-In 1951 her order had 2300 religious and this expanded in 1960 to 2654 still operating across Europe and other continents.
+In 1960 her order had 2650 religious operating across Europe and other continents.

 Establishments

 Her religious order owns and operates the "Haus Pauline von Mallinckrodt" retirement home in Paderborn.